-The Sun Is A Star!
+The Sun Is a Star!

 Because it emits its own light and heat, the Sun is classed as a star, one of fairly average size and temperature.
 Only because it is so close-a mere 93 million miles-does it occupy such an important place in our lives, the source of Earth's life and energy.
-Only a stone's throw away as astronomical distances go, the Sun's light, travelling 186,000 miles a second or 6 trillion miles in a year, takes 8 minutes to reach Earth.
-The light of the next nearest star requires more than 4 years for the Most stars seen with the unaided eye trip. are upwards of 100 "light years" distant, and the telescope reveals objects so far off that the light which left them millions of years ago is only now reaching our eyes.
+The Sun's light, travelling 186,000 miles a second (or 6 million million miles in a year) takes eight minutes to reach Earth.
+The light of the next nearest star requires more than four years for the trip.
+Most stars seen with the unaided eye are upwards of 100 "light-years" distant, and the telescope reveals objects so far off that the light which left them millions of years ago is only now reaching our eyes.

-The Sun is one of an estimated 200 billion stars in our galaxy (the Milky Way) and our own galaxy is just one of 150 millions of these great star-systems so far observed in the universe.
-Analysis of starlight by the spectroscope indicates all the bodies in the universe are made up of the same chemical elements known on Earth.
+The Sun is one of an estimated 200 billion stars in our galaxy (the Milky Way) and our own galaxy is just one of 150 millions of these great star-systems known to exist in the universe.
+Analysis of starlight by the spectroscope indicates all the bodies in the universe are made of the same chemical elements known on Earth.

 The Sun with a diameter of 860,000 miles (compared to Earth's 7,900 miles) has a volume 1,300,000 times that of our tiny world.
 But because the solar matter is mostly in a gaseous state, the Sun's mass or weight is only 330,000 times that of our planet.
-Surface gravity on the massive Sun is so great, however, that a person weighing 150 pounds on Earth would weight more than 2 tons if he could stand the 11,000-degree temperature and land on the solar surface.
+Surface gravity on the massive Sun is so great, however, that a person weighing 150 pounds on Earth would weigh more than two tons if he could stand the 11,000-degree temperature and land on the solar surface.